HyNet North West is being developed by a set of global organisations with significant experience of major infrastructure deployment.

 PRIVATE SECTOR PARTNERS & SUPPORT

-HyNet North West is working with a range of public sector partners and collaborating with other clean growth initiatives in the North West.
+HyNet North West is working with a range of public sector partners and collaborating with other clean growth initiatives.

-Energy innovation is thriving across Liverpool, Manchester and Cheshire.
+Energy innovation is thriving across Liverpool, Manchester, Cheshire and North Wales.

-Led by the Mayor, an ambitious new Energy Strategy is currently being drafted for Liverpool City Region.
-The HyNet Consortium has engaged with the Mayor and Liverpool LEP as part of the Strategy development process.
-This will build on the City Region’s recent new Transport Plan for Growth, the objectives of which HyNet would help meet.
+Led by the Mayor, an ambitious new Energy Strategy is being drafted for Liverpool City Region.
+HyNet has engaged with the Mayor and Liverpool LEP as part of the strategy’s development.
+The Energy Strategy will build on Liverpool City Region Transport Plan for Growth, the objectives of which HyNet would help meet.

 Greater Manchester’s ambition is for a ‘cleaner greener region’, with a 48% reduction in carbon emissions.
 HyNet fits with the region’s focus on low carbon business sector and skills growth, and achieving cleaner air.

-All three Local Enterprise Partnerships (LEPs) – for Manchester, Liverpool and Cheshire, and the two Metro- Mayors for Liverpool and Manchester have engaged closely with the Consortium and are supportive of the project.
+All three Local Enterprise Partnerships (LEPs) – for Manchester, Liverpool and Cheshire, and the two Metro- Mayors for Liverpool and Manchester are closely engaged and supportive of HyNet.

 Hydrogen from HyNet will enable decarbonisation of hard-to-reach sectors, including heating of homes, fuelling of industry and flexible power generationSteve Rotheram, Metro Mayor of Liverpool City Region